MailTape/MailTape-v1/_posts/2022-11-27-Soren-Song.md

 ## [JayWood](https://jaywood1.bandcamp.com/album/slingshot) - Shine (feat Mckinley Dixon)
 Sarah: **"**The bass and 80's synths -- not sure if it gets better than this?
 JayWood's album [Slingshot](https://jaywood1.bandcamp.com/album/slingshot) is such an energizing listen, with tracks like [Pray, Move On](https://jaywood1.bandcamp.com/track/pray-move-on), [Just Sayin](https://www.youtube.com/watch?v=F6oLGwBNuyg), and [God is a Reptile](JayWood - God Is A Reptile (Official Video) - YouTube) joining some of the week's essential playlist additions.
 Basically all of them, the whole album, just listen to it the whole way through and bring your week from a 7/10 to a 10/10 guaranteed.
 Love the momentum in this track in particular, Jaywood is doing striking work in [the music video](https://www.youtube.com/watch?v=PMh8jR3L1MU), bringing an artistic perspective to police violence and activism; highlighting such power in his lyrics.
 Looking forward to what's next from him!**"**

-<p id="outroduction">That wraps up this morning's selection, it's good to be back!
+<p id="outroduction">That wraps up this morning's selection, what a journey it's been!
 As always, thank you for joining us.
-Our love to Baby Chuck for his delightful Sunday discoveries, and our thanks to [Meriam Kharbat](https://www.meriamkharbat.com/illustration) for this episode's fantastic illustration!</p>
+Our love to Baby Chuck for their delightful Sunday discoveries, and our thanks to [Meriam Kharbat](https://www.meriamkharbat.com/illustration) for this episode's fantastic illustration!</p>